Biological-Microsystems-Laboratory/3d-printed-oxygen-control-insert/publishing/response-to-reviewers.md

 Page 4 – Why was 6 hrs chosen for cell culture?
 It would seem that the authors could demonstrate a more robust change in expression over the concentrations tested if the experiment was extended to a longer time point, especially considering only the 0% group showed a significant difference in VEGFA expression.

 * **Authors' rebuttal:**
 VEGFA is under the transcriptional activity of HIF-1alpha.
-HIF protein peaks at 4 hr, and so we looked at a time point slightly delayed.
-By longer time points, the HIF response is actually suppressed, and many transcripts are not increased with longer time points.
-See Rexius-Hall et al.s' work, citation 44.
+The time course of HIF-1alpha protein levels in A549 cells demonstrates maximal protein levels at 4 h and a steep decrease in expression by 16 h.
+Based on the known time course, we looked at a time point slightly delayed from the 4 h peak to account for transcription of the downstream target gene of interest (VEGFA).
+At longer time points, HIF protein expression is actually suppressed, and many transcripts are not increased with extended duration.
+This additional information was added along with a citation starting at line 182.

 The authors specify concentrations of 21%, 10%, 5%, and 0% were evaluated, however in their Figure 2b, the concentrations appear closer to 13% (not 10%) and 7% (not 5%).
 Variation of 3% can be considerable in physiological environments and it is unclear if the authors recognize this variation.
 It is also amplified by the lack of error bars for each group.